Azure/azure-devops-utils/spinnaker/configure_k8s/README.md

 # Configure Spinnaker for Kubernetes

-Automatically configure a spinnaker instance to target a Kubernetes cluster and to use an Azure storage account for Spinnaker's persistent storage.
-This script will restart spinnaker after it is done so that config changes take effect.
+Automatically configure a spinnaker instance to target a Kubernetes cluster and Azure Container Registry.
+This script will restart clouddriver and igor so that config changes take effect.
 The only remaining step is copy the kubeconfig file from your Kubernetes master vm to the Spinnaker VM.

 ## Prerequisites
 This must be executed on a machine with an existing Spinnaker instance.